aws/aws-cli/awscli/examples/glacier/initiate-multipart-upload.rst

 The following command initiates a multipart upload to a vault named ``my-vault`` with a part size of 1 MiB (1024 x 1024 bytes) per file::

-  aws glacier initiate-multipart-upload --account-id - --part-size 1048576 --vault-name myvault --archive-description "multipart upload test"
+  aws glacier initiate-multipart-upload --account-id - --part-size 1048576 --vault-name my-vault --archive-description "multipart upload test"

 The archive description parameter is optional.
 Amazon Glacier requires an account ID argument when performing operations, but you can use a hyphen to specify the in-use account.